California voter registration guide

 California online voter registration

-- You can register to vote online if you have a California driver's license, driver's permit, or a state ID card.
+You can register to vote online if you have a California driver license, driver permit, or a nondriver ID card issued by the DMV.

-- Visit the California online voter registration tool.
+- Visit the California online voter registration site.

 - Fill out all the required fields.